Coconut Red Lentil Pilaf with Lemon, Lime & Spinach

 Directions

 2. Add in the curry powder, mustard seeds, turmeric and red lentils – cook for another 5 minutes.
-Stir the lentils frequently, add more oil if necessary.
+Stir the lentils frequently, and add more oil if necessary.

-4. Once the lentils are cooked they will break down quite a bit and you’ll have a reasonably thick dahl like consistency.
+4. Once the lentils are cooked, they will break down quite a bit and you’ll have a reasonably thick dahl-like consistency.
 Stir in the cashews and spinach, along with cilantro if using.
-Give those ingredients about 3 or 4 minutes to warm through and then you’re ready to serve.
+Give those ingredients about 3 or 4 minutes to warm through, and then you’re ready to serve.
 Garnish with additional cilantro, lime wedges and/or cashews.

 Recipe by Jackie DeKnock of